 Imagine that you decide to enter a half marathon race with lots of elevation and tricky descents but yet you have only trained on flat roads.
 Chances are that you will develop cramp during the race.

 In a normal situation, we have nerve mechanisms that tell our muscles to contract and relax without us even thinking about it.
 However when a muscle is overworked, those nerve mechanisms get a bit confused.
-The mechanism that normally tells the muscles to contract, gets a bit over-excited and manic and so the muscle over-contracts resulting in a painful cramp.
+The mechanism that normally tells the muscles to contract gets a bit over-excited and manic.
+This causes the muscle to over-contract, resulting in a painful cramp.

 There are a few other reasons which also cause running cramps.